 Hypertension, also called high blood pressure, is when the force of the blood pressing against the walls of the arteries is too strong.
 Arteries are blood vessels that carry blood from your heart throughout your body.
 Hypertension forces the heart to work harder to pump blood and may cause the arteries to become narrow or stiff.

 Blood pressure is classified into four stages.
 Based on your blood pressure reading, your health care provider may use the following stages to determine what type of treatment you need, if any.
-Systolic pressure and diastolic pressure are measured in a unit called mmHg.
+Systolic pressure and diastolic pressure are measured in a unit called millimeters of mercury (mmHg).

 Hypertension stage 1